 Norway’s shale gas potential exists predominantly in the Alum Shale, depicted in the following map:

 Source: U.S. Energy Information Administration: Technically Recoverable Shale Oil and Shale Gas Resources: An Assessment of 137 Shale Formations in 41 Countries Outside the United States (June 2013): http://www.eia.gov/analysis/studies/worldshalegas/pdf/fullreport.pdf

 Norway has a well-developed offshore oil and gas industry.
-As of January 1, 2015, Norway had approximately 72 tcf in proved natural gas reserves.
-Norway produced approximately 3.8 tcf of natural gas in 2014, of which approximately 95% was exported, accounting for of total gas production.
-As a result, Norway is not dependent on developing any shale gas reserves, and it is deemed that any extraction of shale gas will not be economically viable in the foreseeable future.
+As of 2016, Norway had approximately 1.76 tcm in proved natural gas reserves.4 Norway produced approximately 116 bcm of natural gas in 2016, and consumed only about 5 bcm.5 As a result, Norway is not dependent on developing any shale gas reserves, and, accordingly, one assessment of the potential for hydraulic fracturing activity in Norway has concluded that “any extraction of shale gas will not be economically viable in the foreseeable future.”6

 Statutory and Regulatory Framework

-In October 2010, the Norwegian Petroleum Directorate reported that it would not be economically viable to develop shale oil and gas in Norway for the foreseeable future.
-Reasons included the thickness and formation process of the shale itself, as well as the high costs distributed to onshore service companies in the region.
+In October 2010, the Norwegian Petroleum Directorate reported that it would not be economically viable to develop shale oil and gas in Norway for the foreseeable future.11 Reasons included the thickness and formation process of the shale itself,12 as well as the high costs distributed to onshore service companies in the region.13